bellodox/trucker-wiki-content/App-Deployment.md

 ```

 ## Troubleshooting
-If your application does not start on Cloud Foundry, it's a good idea to double-check that your application can run locally.
+If your application does not start on Trucker, it's a good idea to double-check that your application can run locally.

-You can troubleshoot your application in the cloud using `trucker`.
+You can troubleshoot your application in the cloud using `truck`.

 To check the health of your application, use